 - Any brother, sister, ancestor, descendant, spouse, brother-in-law, sister-in-law, son-in law, daughter-in-law, mother-in-law, or father- in-law of any such person.

 The officers of the corporation shall consist of a president, a vice-president or vice-presidents, a treasurer, a secretary and such other officers as the Board of Directors may from time to time appoint.
 Any two or more offices may be held by the same person, except for the offices of president and secretary.
 All officers must be members of the Board of Directors.

 Section 2.
 Election and term of office.

-The officers of the corporation shall be elected annually at a summer board meeting.
+The officers of the corporation shall be elected annually at a spring or summer board meeting.
 New officers will be installed at the first fall board meeting.
 Officer vacancies may be filled at any time by the board.